manili/Microwatt4Zynq/README.md

 source <Path of folder where you installed Vivado>/settings64.sh # e.g. /opt/tools/Xilinx/2025.1/Vivado/settings64.sh
 vivado -mode tcl -source create_project.tcl
 ```
-Now you should wait until you see `Vivado%` (this may take up to 30mins or more).
+Now you should wait until you see `Vivado%` (this may take up to 30mins or more based on your PC/laptop specifications).
 After that write `exit` and close the terminal window.
 If you open `project` folder within the `Microwatt4Zynq` folder, you should see `design_1_wrapper.xsa` which is what we need for the next step in Vitis.